top of page

 The verb 'stifle' has its etymological origins in the Old English word 'stifelian,' which meant 'to choke' or 'to suffocate.'
 This Old English term shares roots with the Old Norse word 'stifla,' which also conveyed the idea of stifling or suffocating.
 The core meaning of 'stifle' involves the act of suppressing or smothering something, be it an emotion, an idea, or a movement.
 The word implies a constriction or restraint that hinders the natural expression or development of the subject in question.
 The etymology of 'stifle' underscores its historical connection to the concept of suffocation and constraint, making it a fitting term to describe the inhibition or suppression of various aspects of human experience and expression.

-Quiz: Find the meaning of stifle
+Quiz: Find the meaning of the verb stifle:

 Try Again!